morethantesting/morethantesting.github.io/blog/_posts/2018-09-15-first-day-in-a-new-job.md

 layout: post

 title: "First day in a new job - 3 things I learned the hard way"
+description: "Read more to learn 3 lessons learned from the first day in a new job and how you can go through this day with less stress."
 excerpt: "Here I provide you with 3 takeaways from the first day in a new job that I wish I knew before.
 And you, probably, too."
 date: 2018-09-15T10:11:43+00:00
 author: MoreThanTesting